 Programs of Study

-Plan I: Thesis Plan
+Plan I: Thesis Plan (for MA and MS)

 A minimum of at least thirty-six quarter-units are required: eighteen units in graduate courses, including a minimum of twelve units in graduate-level courses in the major field; twelve additional units in graduate or upper-division courses; and six units in research course work leading to the thesis.
 Students should consult their graduate program for specific unit and course requirements.